“You’ve got to realize that influence is not influence. It’s simply someone’s idea going through my new mind.”

 Are we in that space today..?

 Somewhere in that crack is a vision of what’s lost and what still may be found.
-It’s an illusion, of course, but the kind of illusion we need to keep the dark at bay.
+It’s an illusion, of course, but the kind of illusion that might keep the dark at bay.